APA Style is used primarily in the social and behavioral sciences, such as Psychology, Sociology, and similar disciplines.

 Legg, C., & Penn, C. (2013).
 A stroke of misfortune: Cultural interpretations of aphasia in South Africa.
 Aphasiology, 27, 126-144. http://doi.org/10.1080/02687038.2012.684338

 Note: APA 7th edition of the Publication Manual states: "Include a DOI for all works that have a DOI, regardless of whether you used the online version or the print version.
-If a print work does not have a DOI, do not include any DOI or URL in the reference" (Rule 9.34 on page 299).
-Therefore if you find and use an article in print, search the library databases to see if the article is available online and, if so, what its DOI is.
+If a print work has no DOI, do not include any DOI or URL in the reference" (Rule 9.34 on page 299).
+Therefore, if you find and use an article in print, search the library databases to see if the article is available online and, if so, what its DOI is.
 If the article is not available online or does not have a DOI, follow the example below.

 Legg, C., & Penn, C. (2013).
 A stroke of misfortune: Cultural interpretations of aphasia in South Africa.
 Aphasiology, 27(2), 126-144.